Episcopal Diocese of Utah: Educational and other institutions

 St. Mark's school opened on July 1, 1867, the first non-Mormon school in Utah.
 Rowland Hall boarding and day school for girls opened in 1880.
 The two schools combined and became Rowland Hall-St. Mark's School in 1964.
 St. Mark's Hospital was organized in 1872 with representatives from the Episcopal Church, Camp Douglas and the mining industry.
-The hospital moved to increasingly larger quarters several times, and is now located at 1200 East and 3900 South.
+The hospital moved to larger quarters several times, and is now located at 1200 East and 3900 South.
 The hospital was sold in 1987.
 Hildegarde's Pantry offers food and assistance to people in need.